imanhedeshy/the-box-server/docs/CONTRIBUTING.md

-# Contributing to BrainStation BOX Server
+# Contributing to TheBOX!

-First off, thank you for considering contributing to the BrainStation BOX server.
+First off, thank you for considering contributing to TheBOX!.
 It's people like you that make the open-source community such a great place to learn, inspire, and create.
 Below is a set of guidelines for contributing to this project.

 ## Code of Conduct

 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [iman.hedeshy@gmail.com](mailto:iman.hedeshy@gmail.com).

+## Adherence to License

+Before contributing, please review the [LICENSE.md](./LICENSE.md) file.
+TheBOX! is subject to strict copyright and licensing terms, and your contributions must adhere to these terms.
+Contributions are welcome under the condition that they respect the original work's proprietary nature and include proper credit to the author, Iman Hedeshy.

 ## Getting Started